 Rhinoplasty is one of the few cosmetic procedures widely known and understood by the general public.
 It is by far the most frequently requested procedure.
 Patients request a change of a "family trait" or correction from a prior broken nose.
 Many times, accompanying a combination of twisting of the internal structures of the nose prevents the free flow of air through the nose.
 A combination of both internal surgeries to improve breathing can be coupled with external surgery for appearance, resulting in the most pleased patients that our practice has shared.
 In almost all patients, incisions are hidden inside the nose and the "traditional packing" is no longer necessary.
 A small dressing around the nose is removed in five days and slight bruising, if at all, fades after ten to twelve days.

-Usually done under local anesthesia with IV sedation, patients are often home after a few hours.
+Usually done with anesthesia, patients are often home after a few hours.
 Surgery to correct blocked breathing of the nose is frequently covered by insurance and will gladly be filed by the office.

 These images are of actual patients.
 Results may vary.